Increased police presence in downtown Windsor due to active investigation

 Windsor police officers are conducting an investigation in the downtown core.

-There is an increased police presence in the 600 block of Pelissier Street on Thursday afternoon.
+There was an increased police presence in the 600 block of Pelissier Street on Thursday afternoon.

 The Windsor Police Service is conducting an investigation in the 600 block of Pelissier St We ask that you take an alternate route around Pellissier St between Wyandotte St. and Elliott St. pic.twitter.com/ZGB6gcLiWr— Windsor Police (@WindsorPolice) February 16, 2023

-Police are asking motorists to take an alternate route around Pellissier Street between Wyandotte Street and Elliott Street.
+Police were asking motorists to take an alternate route around Pellissier Street between Wyandotte Street and Elliott Street.

 -